seananderson/csl-abbrev/README.md

-Here I am creating an [abbreviation JSON][zotero] file for use with CSL bibliography styles.
+Here I am creating an [abbreviation JSON][zotero] file for use with Citation Style Language (CSL) bibliography styles.
 It covers most journals from the fields of biology, medicine, ecology, and fisheries.

 For example, this could be useful for [Pandoc][] where you can specify the abbreviation file with: